manabie-com/manabie-com.github.io/content/posts/running-flutter-integration-tests-in-docker/index.md

 COPY . .
 ```

 - To run the Flutter integration test we need a process for Android Emulator and a process for Flutter drive.
-That is why we have 2 services is `flutter-app` and `android-emulator` in `docker-compose.yml` file.
+That is why we have 2 services: `flutter-app` and `android-emulator` in `docker-compose.yml` file.
 ```
 version: "3.9"
 services: